thevenonv/TAM_Technical_Assessment/README.md

 ### Dynamic Shipping Update After Approval

 Shipping costs are calculated **after buyer approval**, using the postal code provided by PayPal.
-The order is updated via `PATCH /orders/{id}` **before capture**, aligning with PayPal’s recommended flow for dynamic pricing.
+The order is updated via `PATCH /orders/{id}` **before capture**, aligning with PayPal---s recommended flow for dynamic pricing.

 ---

-### Zero Local Storage Architecture
+### Local Cache for Faster Backoffice

-* No database is used
+* No database is used; a small JSON file (`server/data/local-transactions.json`) is written for the backoffice live view.
-* Orders, captures, and refunds are always fetched directly from PayPal APIs
+* Orders/captures/refunds are recorded opportunistically to reduce PayPal reporting latency; PayPal remains the source of truth.
-* Ensures data consistency and simplifies compliance considerations
+* The live view (`backofficeLive.html`) displays cached data and can cross-check each capture against PayPal.

 ---